DPI vs. TVPI vs. RVPI - The Paid In Capital 60-Second Primer

 Sources (Definitions): ILPA Reporting Best Practices / ILPA Reporting Template (DPI/TVPI/RVPI definitions); Invest Europe Professional Standards (performance reporting).

 The shift in investor focus is stark.
 Where LPs once celebrated high TVPI driven by portfolio markups, they now scrutinize DPI pacing like hawks.
 The reason?
-Half the private equity funds raised between 2015-2018 still haven’t returned investors’ initial capital, according to recent ILPA data.
+A large share of funds raised between 2015 and 2018 still haven’t returned investors’ initial capital, a dynamic Bain and PitchBook have both documented in recent liquidity analyses.

 The Cash-vs-Paper Gap: Distribution Yield and Pacing